shinken-solutions/shinken/doc/source/05_thebasics/configure-shinken.rst

 The global configuration file is:  **/etc/shinken/shinken.cfg**

 The daemon declarations are quite simple: each daemon is represented by an object.
-The information contained in the daemon object are network parameters about how its resources should be treated (is it a spare, ...).
+The information contained in the daemon object are network parameters about how its resources should be treated (e.g. is it a spare, ...).

 Each objects type corresponds to a daemon:
   * arbiter